onflow/nft-storefront/README.md

 There is one `Storefront` per account that handles sales of all NFT types for that account.

-Each `SaleOffer` can list one or more "cut"s of the sale price that goes to one or more addresses.
+Each `SaleOffer` can list one or more cut percentages.
+Each cut is delivered to a predefined address.
 Cuts can be used to pay listing fees or other considerations.

 Each NFT may be listed in one or more `SaleOffer`.
 The validity of each `SaleOffer` can easily be checked.